gatsbyjs/gatsby/docs/docs/sourcing-from-etsy.md

 }
 ```

 Note that, in this example, there is no alt text passed to the `Img` component because this image can be considered presentational.
-Etsy doesn't provide space for you specify [text alternatives](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.0#text-alternatives) for your images.
-Instead, when you list an item on Etsy, alt text is generated for each image you associate with that item from its title.
-Including the title or description as alt text here would only repeat the exact same information for anyone using a screen reader.
+All images appear in association with their title and description.
+Therefore, including the same information as alt text would be repetitive for anyone using a screen reader.

 ## Gatsby advantages